ACicmansky/datagist/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-**Phase 5: Report Generation & Edge Functions**
+**Phase 4: Report Generation & Edge Functions**
-We have completed the Property Onboarding (Phase 3) and Authentication UI (Phase 4).
+We have completed the Property Onboarding (Phase 3) and Authentication UI (Phase 2 finish).
 The next major focus is setting up the Supabase Edge Functions to automate the report generation process using the Google Analytics Data API and Gemini.

 ## Recent Decisions
 - **Validation:** Centralized all Zod schemas in `src/lib/validations/schemas.ts` to share types between client and server.